miyagis-forests/farmacy-food-kata/README.md

 # Farmacy Food system

 ### Requirements

+This section brings the elicited requirements that served as foundation to the decisions in this proposal.

 - [Functional requirements](requirements/functional-rqmts.md)
 - [Quality attribute requirements](requirements/quality-attribute-rqmts.md)

 ### Architecture

+The architectural views below present the services designed to support Farmacy Food's requirements.
+They are divided in five specific views which intend to best group then according to their functionality and interactions.

 - [Customer Account - microservice view](architecture/user-account-mgmt-runtime-view.md)
 - [Catalog - microservice view](architecture/catalog-runtime-view.md)
 - [Order - microservice and EDA view](architecture/order-runtime-view.md)